 6. One at a time, have each kid jump into the correct section based on his/her traits.
 If kids are having a hard time visualizing the entire Venn diagram while standing inside it, have each kid place a piece of masking tape with his/her name on it in the correct section instead.

 Ask the kids: "Which sections are most crowded?"
-(See if anyone gets to stand in the middle!)
+(Count up the totals!)